 The Pacific Northwest is full of natural beauty, yet another reason we all love calling the area home.
 Around every corner, along each river and creek and at the top of summits standing tall above the Puget Sound, we find ourselves blessed with almost too many options for exploration.
 As a community that loves the great outdoors, we find ourselves searching for new places to take our families to connect with wilderness of every kind.
 While we literally have thousands of miles of trails to choose from, the seven hikes and adventures listed here are a short drive from Olympia and are some of the most iconic, wild and beautiful trails in the state.

-Olympia resident, Mathias Eichler, author of the upcoming book, Basecamp Olympia, which highlights the best family hikes around the region, has been hiking with his family around Olympia and the Pacific Northwest for the better part of a decade.
-His kids, ages 12 and 8, have found joy in nature, craving time with their mom and dad and longing for the return of the summer hiking season.
+Olympia resident, Mathias Eichler, author of the book, Basecamp Olympia, which highlights the best family hikes around the region, has been hiking with his family around Olympia and the Pacific Northwest for the better part of a decade.
+His kids have found joy in nature, craving time with their mom and dad and longing for the return of the summer hiking season.

 “I hike with my family to experience profound quality time with my children,” Mathias explains.
 “Away from homework and screens, we chat, share, connect and experience the outdoors together.
 We love the preparation and build up, the adventure and the stories, as well as looking at our pictures when we get back.”